infumap/infumap/docs/cli.md

 - **-s --settings (optional):** Path to a toml settings configuration file.
 If not specified, `~/.infumap/settings.toml` will be assumed.
 - **--item-id (optional):** Build fragments only for this item.

+### geo

+Reverse geocode GPS-tagged supported images without starting the web server.

+This command looks for supported image items that already have saved image-tag output in the local `text` artifact directory.
+When the saved image-tag JSON includes `image_metadata.gps_latitude` and `image_metadata.gps_longitude`, Infumap calls a reverse-geocoding service and stores the full JSON response beside the image-tag artifact as `<item_id>_geo.json`, along with a separate `<item_id>_geo_manifest.json`.

+By default, the command targets the Geoapify reverse-geocoding API and expects an API key via `--api-key` or `INFUMAP_GEOAPIFY_API_KEY`.

+Options:

+- **-s --settings (optional):** Path to a toml settings configuration file.
+If not specified, `~/.infumap/settings.toml` will be assumed.
+- **--api-key (optional):** Geoapify API key.
+Defaults to `INFUMAP_GEOAPIFY_API_KEY`.
+- **--service-url (optional):** Override the reverse-geocoding service URL.
+Defaults to Geoapify's reverse endpoint.
+- **--item-id (optional):** Reverse geocode only this supported image item.
+Existing geo artifacts are overwritten.
+The command exits after processing the one item.
+- **--overwrite (optional):** Reprocess items even if geo artifacts already exist. `--item-id` always overwrites.
+- **--max-requests (optional):** Maximum number of external reverse-geocoding API requests to send in this run.
+Reused in-memory cache hits do not count toward the limit.
+- **--delay-secs (optional):** Sleep for this many seconds after each external reverse-geocoding request.
+Defaults to `0`.

 ### stats

 Show comprehensive local instance statistics without starting the web server.